 By Karen A. Soukiasian

 Because you probably don’t speak dog, the best way to learn what your puppy or dog is trying to tell you is to learn dog.
+And one of the biggest ways your dog communicates with you is by pawing.

 Most new, inexperienced dog owners do not realize dog is a simple language to learn.
 Once you learn it, you understand your pet is communicating volumes of information by their doggie sign and body languages.